open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Optional parameters

 - Map of attributes associated with this link.
-Attributes are key:value pairs where hey is a string and value is one of string, boolean and numeric.
+Attributes are key:value pairs where key is a string and value is one of string, boolean and numeric.

 ### GetContext